conhugh/RoSSO/README.md

  - PatrolProblem class
  -

+### problem_specs:
+To support researchers in running repeatable, traceable, and organized computational studies at scale, RoSSO's architecture is designed such that all the information specifying a surveillance problem and a corresponding strategy optimization method is expected to be centralized.

+Any investigation involving one environment graph and one optimization approach can be fully specified by a single JSON file, which we refer to as a "problem spec".
+When running a computational study, a copy of the corresponding problem_spec JSON file will be saved together with the optimization results and any metrics which were tracked.
+This ensures that the parameters which led to each outcome can easily be determined retroactively.

+Each JSON file is restricted to representing a single graph and a single optimization method in order to prevent the contents of each JSON file from becoming quite complex and unwieldy.
+Of course, you can modify the code to change this, but we do not recommend doing so.
+When sweeping hyperparameters, for example, it is recommended to programatically generate the necessary JSON files for each parameter combination.
+This may seem inefficient, but in practice, it turns out to be extremely helpful to associate a concise, isolated, and easily-readable problem spec with each set of results.

 ### robosurvstratopt:
 #### graph_gen.py:
 graph_gen.py provides methods for generating the adjacency and weight matrices corresponding to a variety of graph topologies including star graphs, complete graphs, grid graphs, etc.